GoogleCloudPlatform/terraform-validator/docs/contributing/add_new_resource.md

 For the Magic Modules PR, the most important check is `terraform-google-conversion-test` - as long as that's passing, you're probably fine.
 If it is failing, go back to step 1 and try running `make test` for terraform-google-conversion to reproduce & fix the failure.

-For terraform-validator, the tests will not pass at this point, because the terraform-google-conversion dependency has not yet been updated.
+For terraform-validator, the CI tests will not pass at this point, because the terraform-google-conversion dependency has not yet been updated.
 As long as the tests are passing locally for you, it should be fine.

 ### 4. Update terraform-google-conversion dependency

-In your terraform-validator PR, update the terraform-google-conversion dependency.
+After the Magic Modules PR is merged, and the terraform-google-conversion repository contains your changes, update the terraform-google-conversion dependency in your terraform-validator PR.
 This command will make the necessary changes:

 ```bash
 go get github.com/GoogleCloudPlatform/terraform-google-conversion
 ```

-If tf-validator-build is failing after you make this change, double-check that you're able to run `make test` locally inside the terraform-validator repository.
+If the CI tests are still failing after you make this change, double-check that you're able to run `make test` locally inside the terraform-validator repository using the updated (not replaced) dependency.